jakt/JANetworking/README.md

 ## Installation
-JANetworking is designed to be installed using Carthage
+JANetworking is designed to be installed using Carthage.

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.